loyalhealth/user-guides/patient-connect/200_ImplementingSSR.md

 In this example, the SSR HTML is fetched and inserted into the `#loyal-search` section before returning the full HTML response to the client.

 ### WordPress (PHP)
-If your website is built using WordPress, you can integrate SSR for provider and location pages by dynamically fetching the `entity_id` and `entity_type` from the URL.
-This example uses a WordPress **shortcode** to call the Care Search SSR API and insert the returned HTML directly into your pages.
-To implement SSR, you’ll need to add some PHP code to your WordPress site.
-You can place this code in your theme’s `functions.php` file or a custom plugin.
+This example uses a WordPress **shortcode** to call the Care Search SSR API and insert the returned HTML directly into the page.

 ```php
 // Function to fetch SSR content from the Care Search API